gripas/PHP/README.md

 minutes, it was slower than the average of all participants' task times, as well as the fastest participant, print the average of all participants' tasks.

-    Check out:
+    Check:

 	How many participants in the competition: 4
 	What is the time of participant 1: 22
 	What is the time of participant 2: 20
 	What is the time of participant 3: 25
 	What is the time of participant 4: 25

     Participant 2 completed the task the shortest time.